 Did you think nature was going to let all of this stuff go completely to waste?
 No, good sir (or madam).
 Not only have certain species evolved to feed off these polymers and digest what can be digested, but many more are already using plastics to build their nest and use the properties of plastics.
 Some hornets have started cutting and recycling bits of plastic bags to build waterproof and more resistant nests.
 The scientists write:

 Plastic is our responsibility

 This article is not to say that nature will sort this problem out for us.
 The sheer amount of plastics we produce and put out in the environment year after year forces us to reflect on the life cycle of artificial goods.

 Ecosystems and the living world is suffering greatly from our plastic addiction.
 So much so we are not far from the overdose.
 If a certain type of worm has figured it out, the rest of the biosphere hasn’t.
 Corals for example, accidentally trap plastics and this causes disease, death and destruction of entire reefs.

 We won’t repost again these horrible pictures of injured turtles or malformed creatures due to 6-pack (not the muscles) beer can holders.
 However, we will say this much: plastics need to be addressed by each and every one of us because no one can say he is fully innocent.

 Plastics have got really amazing use cases, and allow for very useful and sustainable practices.
 They also have very useless and damaging use cases.
 Any plastics (you remember, the material that can cross oceans for hundreds of years without suffering so much as a scratch) that is destined for a single-use is not a smart use of plastic.

-As consumers, we must rule out straws, glasses, cutlery made of plastics and go out of our way to support initiatives which reduce the amount of plastics in packaging and processing.
+As consumers, we must rule out straws, glasses, cutlery made of plastics and go out of our way to support initiatives which reduce the quantity of plastics used in packaging and processing.